 Does storing clothes in a camper drive anyone else a little crazy??
-Seriously, the motorhome manufacturer states the van is for 6 people… but you can’t hang 6 coats up in the wardrobe, let alone any other clothes!
-I love finding storage ideas for small campers- but clothes became one of my personal challenges!!
+Seriously, the motorhome manufacturer states the van is built for 6 people… but you can’t even hang 6 coats up in the wardrobe, let alone any other clothes!

-Still, when trying to store ALL the things for long-term motorhome travel, we found some great campervan storage ideas for clothes.
+However, when trying to store ALL the things, we found some great campervan storage ideas for clothes.
 Actually, it’s more like “While trying to hide things from my husband in the motorhome, we found some great storage places….!!” 😉

 Here are 5 of our favourites!

 (Note: although we have an external motorhome storage box, I don’t recommend keeping clothes in it, except perhaps hiking shoes if you really must.
 You’ll find things get damp and may even become mouldy.)